-At Transdev, it is based on four pillars ------- A social dialogue: 7130clai dialogue. at every level of the company based on transparency and compliance with rules based on confidence and mutual respect based on compliance with commitments made
+At Transdev, it is based on four pillars - A social dialogue: - at every level of the company based on transparency and compliance with rules

 Since 2020, the Transdev Group has been a member of the Global Deal platform, a worldwide partnership between governments, businesses, labor unions and other organizations that promotes social dialogue as an avenue for developing decent working conditions and inclusive growth.
 In this connection, the Group regularly participates in a number of initiatives to exchange ideas and thoughts and to discuss these issues.